tzar97/Background-Job-Runner-for-Laravel/README.md

-!!Background Job Runner for Laravel!!
+!!Background Job Runner for Laravel!!  (mostrar como código)

 This project implements a system for executing background tasks in Laravel without relying on external services like Redis or RabbitMQ.
 Tasks are stored in the database and processed using scheduled Artisan commands.
 It includes a web panel to manage and monitor jobs and supports advanced features like execution delays and task prioritization.